Smoking out the enemy: Ukraine uses e-cigarettes to fight drone war against Russia

 In four months they have built 4,000 dropping systems – which cost under $30 – and are sent to the front.
 They are also building drones from scratch and repurposing existing commercial drones to go with their dropping systems.
 Three weeks ago they started working with e-cigarette batteries.

-“In the last 20 days we’ve made 100 drone dropping systems using e-cigarette batteries and have another 100 in progress,” he continues holding one drone they made which has a thermal camera on it.
+“In the last 20 days, we’ve made 100 drone dropping systems using e-cigarette batteries and have another 100 in progress,” the engineer continues, holding one drone they made which has a thermal camera on it.

 “We have 2,000 orders in the pipeline.”